 The withholding amounts will not be visible in YouTube Analytics, so these will have to be manually calculated using the logic here.
 Your MCN will be given a report on a monthly basis outlining the total amount of U.S. taxes withheld.

 If you submitted your valid U.S. tax info after withholding began and you qualify for a lower tax rate, the withholding rate will be adjusted in the next payment cycle.
-Affiliate channels are not eligible for refunds and will have to seek a refund directly from the IRS.
-Please consult your tax advisor if you need more information on how to do this.

 Information for MCNs